-Graduates of the marketing degree are skilled in marketing, small business management, salesmanship and advertising, as well as accounting, supervision and decision making.
+Graduates of the marketing degree are skilled in marketing, small business management, sales, retailing and advertising, as well as accounting, supervision and decision making.
 Graduates are qualified for a position as manager or assistant manager of a retail store, franchise outlet or department store.
 Graduates may also work as managers or supervisors of other organizations.
+Learning opportunities have been added in Marketing Research and Social Media.
+This program can be obtained completely online or face-toface.